umbraco/UmbracoDocs/marketplace-and-integrations/integrations/hubspot-wth-umbraco-forms.md

 # Hubspot with Umbraco Forms Integration

-This integration provides a custom workflow, allowing form entries to be mapped to a HubSpot contact record, and stored within the CRM (Customer Relationship
+This integration provides a custom workflow for Umbraco Forms.
+Workflow settings allow form entries to be mapped to a HubSpot contact record.
+When the form is submitted, the details are and stored within the CRM (Customer Relationship Management) platform.
-Management) platform.

 Install from NuGet via:
 https://www.nuget.org/packages/Umbraco.Forms.Integrations.Crm.Hubspot